UIC-ESLAS/Dilithium-Multi-Moduli/readme.md

 ## ARM Cortex-M4
 Detailed instructions on interacting with the hardware and on installing required software can be found in [pqm4](https://github.com/mupq/pqm4)'s readme.

 The scripts `hashing_benchmarks.py` and `poly_benchmarks.py` cover most of the frequent use cases.
-The default Keccak implementation is the proposed Keccak implementation.
-To use the XKCP Keccak implementation in these scripts, one needs to manually add the `KECCAK=0` configuration in these scripts.
-To reproduce results for XKCP and [AHKS22] in Table 2,3,4, and 6, `KECCAK=0` should be set for the `old` implementation,  e.g modifying `subprocess.check_call(f"make PLATFORM=sam3x8e KECCAK=1 IMPLEMENTATION_PATH={scheme_path} MUPQ_ITERATIONS={iterations} ./bin/{scheme_name}_speed.bin", shell=True)` to `subprocess.check_call(f"make PLATFORM=sam3x8e KECCAK=0 IMPLEMENTATION_PATH={scheme_path} MUPQ_ITERATIONS={iterations} ./bin/{scheme_name}_speed.bin", shell=True)`.
-To reproduce results for our implementations, the default setting `KECCAK=1` is used in these scripts.
+To use the XKCP Keccak implementation in these scripts, the `KECCAK=0` configuration is used in these scripts.
+To reproduce results for our implementations, the `KECCAK=1` configuration is used in these scripts.

 ```
-# 1. Benchmark the schemes and hash profiling with the proposed Keccak implementation (Table 6):
+# 1. Benchmark the schemes and hash profiling with the proposed/XKCP Keccak implementation (Table 6):
 python3 hashing_benchmarks.py
 # output in hashing_benchmarks.txt

-# 2. Benchmark the schemes and hash profiling with the XKCP implementation (Table 6):
-# Manually modify "KECCAK=1" to "KECCAK=0" in hashing_benchmarks.py
-python3 hashing_benchmarks.py
-# output in hashing_benchmarks.txt

-# 3. Benchmark the arithmetic with the proposed Keccak implementation (Table 2,3,4):
+# 2. Benchmark the arithmetic with the proposed Keccak/XKCP implementation (Table 2,3,4):
-python3 poly_benchmarks.py
-# output in poly_benchmarks.txt

-# 4. Benchmark the arithmetic with the XKCP implementation (Table 2,3,4):
-# Manually modify "KECCAK=1" to "KECCAK=0" in poly_benchmarks.py
 python3 poly_benchmarks.py
 # output in poly_benchmarks.txt
 ```